 One hesitates as to what to call Stewart Goodyear’s brilliantly inventive Callaloo.
 I would venture Tone Poem.
-Goodyear calls a Suite in his insightful and candid liner notes.
+Goodyear calls it a Suite in his insightful and candid liner notes.

 But if a label is not needed, let us just celebrate Goodyear’s new musical facet: that of composer, and enjoy his constant enterprising vitality and his proud celebration of his Caribbean roots.

 The spicy 26-plus minute composition is a five-movement musical fantasy in which snippets of Trinidad’s Calypso melodic and rhythmic strains vie for the listener’s attention with a heady mix of Jamaican Mento, afro-Cuban Guaguancó, Son, Conga and Guaracha, and the inter-island Soca.

 The music ebbs and flows from moments of happily frantic activity to stretches of the indolently laid-back dolce far niente that we Caribbean people lapse into after hours of hip swaying in 90 degrees in the shade.